A healthy main dish and tasty side make Pork Chops with Lemon-Parsley and Grape Walnut Quinoa a complete meal in 35 minutes!

 I like to get pork chops on the thicker side, at least one inch.
 You can certainly use thin cut chops that you might find in your grocery fridge, but adjust the cooking time; and they may not be quite as juicy.

-Parsley and lemon zest combined with garlic and course kosher salt to make a quick and flavorful condiment for the chops.
+Parsley and lemon zest combine with garlic and course kosher salt to make a quick and flavorful condiment for the chops.
 It’s a genius (if I do say so myself) burst of green and freshness for a winter dish.

 The quinoa alone is delightful.
 I make it as a side for other dinners and even as a potluck dish.
 I love the combination of sweet, juicy grapes, crunchy toasted nuts and salty, tangy cheese.
 Delicious!